wavemaker/docs/docs/user-interfaces/web/components/angular-components/container/flex-layout.md

 ---
-title: "Flex Layout"
+title: Flex Layout
-id: "flex-layout"
+id: flex-layout
+last_update: { author: "WaveMaker" }
 ---
 Flex Layout is just a [Layout](./layout) only with 3 children.
 Middle child has **flex grow** is set to 1.
 Other children have **flex grow** set to 0.

 ![](./assets/img/flex-layout.png)